 More than 25 million Americans have asthma, a chronic disease that causes narrowing and inflammation of the airways.
 When the airways swell, less air is able to get into the lungs.
 In some people with asthma, swelling of the airways also increases mucus production, making the narrowing worse.
 Every time the airways become inflamed, asthma symptoms can occur.
-If you have been diagnosed with this respiratory disease, one of our physicians can help you manage your symptoms and prevent complications.
+If you have been diagnosed with this respiratory disease, one of our providers can help you manage your symptoms and prevent complications.

 Symptoms of Asthma

 Some of the most common symptoms of this condition are shortness of breath, chest pain, coughing, wheezing, chest pressure, and chest tightness.
 The course of asthma is a little different for everyone.
 Some people are able to go for long periods between asthma attacks.
 Others experience asthma symptoms daily.
 If you recognize the early signs of this condition, you can prevent attacks from worsening.
 Early signs include weakness or fatigue while exercising, frequent cough, wheezing, and coughing after exercise.